-Helping tamaiti strengthen family bonds, their sense of belonging and build their cultural identity.
+Helping tamaiti strengthen family bonds and their sense of belonging, and build their cultural identity.

 Who are we?

 Community champion Latu To’omaga is Samoan, and the mother of his children is palagi.
-Watch this short YouTube video(external link) where Latu talks to Vicky Ellison about how his tamaiti are developing a sense of their cultural identity.
+Watch this short YouTube video(external link) of Latu talking to Vicky Ellison about how his tamaiti are developing a sense of their cultural identity.

 In the video, Latu highlights how important it is to expose children to both parents’ cultures.
 He even asked a friend of his, whose parents are also of different ethnicities, to help him have a conversation with his children.
 This is a good idea to remember.
 Asking a friend for moral support when you want to discuss something with kids can be very helpful, especially when they have first-hand experiences they can share.